factorhouse/kpow-secure/README.md

 ## Command Line Interface

-This library exposes both key generation and payload encryption functions via a CLI.
+This library exposes key generation and payload encryption / decryption functions via a CLI.

-You can uberjar this project, or include the library within your own project and uberjar it.
+You can uberjar this project, or include the library within your own project and uberjar that.

 ### Key Generation

-The passphrase and key are read from a local files to ensure they are not observable in your shell history.
+The passphrase is read from a local file to ensure it is not observable in your shell history.

-* Show the help menu
+#### Show the help menu

 ```bash
 java -cp target/kpow-secure-1.0.0-standalone.jar kpow.secure.key --help